costajob/app-servers/README.md

 ### Pony
 [Pony](https://www.ponylang.org/) 0.14.0 is installed via homebrew.
-Pony is an object-oriented, actor-model, capabilities-secure AOT compiled programming language.
+Pony is an object-oriented, actor-model, capabilities-secure ahead of time (AOT) compiled programming language.
 Pony is aimed to be type safe, exception safe, memory safe and data race free courtesy of its secure type system.

 ### Nim